ChristElise/christelise.github.io/_posts/2024-10-16-airplane-walkthrough.md

 Nmap done: 1 IP address (1 host up) scanned in 61.52 seconds
 ```

 This port appears to run a service that couldn't be identified by Nmap.
 We can attempt to read the `cmdline` file of this process in the `proc` folder.
-We first need to identify which folder contains this process's informations.
-We can create a wordlist of process IDs that we can use to fuzz the file system using the LFI vulnerability we discoverd earlier.
+We first need to identify which folder contains this process's information.
+We can create a wordlist of process IDs that we can use to fuzz the file system using the LFI vulnerability we discovered earlier.
 ```bash
 ┌──(pentester㉿kali)-[~/…/TryHackMe/Challenge/Airplane/Misc File]
 └─$ seq 1 1000 > PIDs.txt